Nitish313/watchnationpro/_posts/2020-11-04-example-post-one0.md

 As an author, what do you want your target audience to know, feel, or do.
 If you are clear on this factor, then writing may come very easily to you.
 Just ask few questions to yourself before you start writing something.
+Do you want your audience to gain know about something?

 Do you want your audience to buy something?

 Do you want your audience to experience something?

-Do you want your audience to be emotionally inspired and purchase something?

 So have a simple idea of what you want to write and what action your target audience must make.
 It is as simple as that.